inlinedio/ikv-store/README.md

 Inline I/O is an **embedded database platform**, which enabled data reads in less than 100 microseconds over large datasets.
 The platform does not require any network calls (aka RPCs) and store the entire dataset in memory (with option to spill to disk).

-While provinding an embedded database, the following features are provided (equivalent to a remote "database as a service") -
+While providing an embedded database, the following functionality is provided (critical for enterprise use) -
 1. Horizontal scalability (replicas and sharding) to scale for traffic and data size.
 2. Data persistence, backup and geo-replication (write once, read everywhere semantics)
 3. Bulk loading of data and bootstrap of new instances